 Trinity Montessori School was established in 1999 and is a CCMA accredited school located in Markham.
 We have an excellent reputation and receive many of our students through direct referral from current and former parents.
 Our staff members are friendly and nurturing.
 We strive to instill in children self confidence and a passion for learning through our diverse and enriched educational environment.
 We offer stimulating intellectual and cultural experiences for children from 1.5 to 12 years old.

-Our Take: Trinity Montessori School
+Learning at Trinity Montessori School during COVID-19

 • safe and nurturing environment

 • extra curricular activities such as swimming, skating and sports

 • participations in annual Mathematica competition, Polar Expressions and more

 Founded in 1999, TMS has developed a reputation for offering a strong academic program that maintains a high fidelity to the core of the Montessori approach as demonstrated by CCMA accreditation.
 The program is regularly assessed through certification and EQAO testing, and families are drawn by the keen attention to the development of core numeracy, literacy, and early exposure to French.
 The size of the school hits a bit of a sweet spot, allowing for a full range of curricular and extracurricular programming, while also maintaining a close, personal, community-oriented feel.
 The ideal student is one able to thrive in a hands-on, social, challenging yet supportive academic environment.